OpenSourceEconomics/econ-project-templates/README.md

 > [!NOTE]
 > Although the underlying architecture supports all listed programming languages, the
-> current template implementation is limited to Python and R.
+> current template implementation is limited to Python.

 ## Getting Started